-Weeknight passes are $2 per vehicle from the vending machines located in the UC San Diego Theatre District/La Jolla Playhouse parking lots and entry display case.
+Monday through Friday evenings and on the weekends.
+Parking is $1.50 per hour from the vending machines located in the UC San Diego Theatre District/La Jolla Playhouse parking lots and entry display case.
 Please remember your parking space number.
 You will need it to purchase your parking pass.

 Cars without permits are subject to ticketing by UCSD Campus Police.
 The Theatre & Dance Department does not have the authority to waive and cannot pay parking tickets.

 winterWORKS 2020 has been CANCELLED due to the potential transmission of Covid-19, or Coronavirus.
 There have not been any cases of the virus reported on the UC San Diego campus, but the virus is spreading throughout the United States, including in California.